 Impact of automation in the freight industry

 by Brooke Hughes

-Whether you are aware or not, automation is integrated into our everyday lives.
+Whether you are aware of it or not, automation is an integral part of our everyday lives.
 From how we pay our bills to the accessories attached to our cars, many things use automated systems.

-The freight industry has begun to embark on a new wave of automation, revolutionizing logistics and supply chain management.
-Many companies have started to explore mechanization in warehouses, self-driving trucks, and automated software to improve the efficiency of operations.
+The freight industry is embarking on a new wave of automation, revolutionizing logistics and supply chain management.
+Many companies have begun to explore mechanization in warehouses, including the use of self-driving trucks and automated software, to enhance operational efficiency.

+Impact of automation in the freight industry